-A dancer must go through a similar progression from being a dancer to an industry professional.
-Crafting a résumé is often not a problem of formatting—we all know how to search for a template online.
-Rather, it’s more of a question of how to curate job experience with the type of work that you want on your résumé.
+A dancer must go through a similar progression if they want to make it as an industry professional.
+Crafting a compelling dance résumé is often not a problem of formatting—we all know how to search for a template online.
+Rather, it’s a question of how to curate job experience with the type of work that you want on your résumé.
 Here’s how to build a commercial dance résumé that will get you noticed.

 A commercial dance résumé is primarily a list of gigs, so start by writing down everything you’ve done as a dancer.
 Examples can be showcases with your home studio, summer workshops, classes in different cities, choreography workshops, assistantships, etc. You are going to mold this list into your résumé and starting with this list will help identify gaps you need to fill.
 Look at the negative spaces on this list to decide what kind of project to pursue next.